 Your vision and hearing are equally irreplaceable, so always wear safety glasses.
 If you wear prescription lenses, you order them with safety lenses, making it easy to protect your eyes while you work.
 Ordinary glasses are not safety lenses, and may shatter if a projectile hits them, causing even more damage.

 Your hearing can be protected with earplugs purchased at the hardware store or the local Wal-Mart.
 If you don’t find them in the sleep-aid section, check the hunting section.
 You can find the kind that have a string connecting them, so that you just pull them out of your ears when you’re finished cutting, and they lie across your shoulders until you’re ready for them again.

 There you have it – 40 tools that every woodworker should think about owning.
 Ranging in complexity from the humble claw hammer to the complex and potentially dangerous jointer, these tools each have unique uses in the hands of skilled workmen.
 Proper care of all tools will prolong their lives, and proper use of safety equipment will prolong the quality of your own life.
-Accessible storage will make your shop not only a safer environment, it will save you a great deal of time in looking for pieces and parts that you use on a regular basis.
+Accessible storage will make your shop not only a safer environment, but it will save you a great deal of time in looking for pieces and parts that you use on a regular basis.

 Remember that, with numerous power tools, you’ll need dedicated outlets.
 While you may not run more than one power tool at a time, it’s still better to try to arrange your shop so that each tool has its own outlet, rather that stringing multi-outlet adapters across the floor, with 5 and 6 powerful tools plugged into each one.